Profile

 Cibo, cultura e tradizioni siciliane

-Baked Iris: Palermo’s Beloved Ricotta-Filled Brioche
+Baked Iris: Palermo’s Ricotta-Filled Brioche with a Chocolate Heart

-Baked Iris: Palermo’s Beloved Ricotta-Filled Brioche
+Baked Iris: Palermo’s Ricotta-Filled Brioche with a Chocolate Heart

 ⏱️